 “When all the people of the world love one another, then the strong will not over-power the weak, the many will not oppress the few, the wealthy will not despise the poor, the honored will not disdain the humble, the cunning will not deceive the simple.”

 The love of freedom, universal benevolence, frugality, peacefulness and equality were in direct opposition to the Legalist philosophy of the Qin and was violently suppressed.
 Not many works ➚ survive, and those that have were 'modified' by copyists through the centuries.
-It never became the leading philosophy of China, however in his day he had more active supporters than Confucius attained in his.
+It never became a leading philosophy in China, however in his day he had more active supporters than Confucius attained in his.
 It has many of the qualities of Christianity but without the promise of Heaven or threat of Hell; however they did believe in ghosts and spirits.
 With a rosy-eyed view of achieving a Utopia of universal love, Mozi never found favor among the ruling elites.
 It was the Communists who took up some of his teachings 2,000 years after his death.

 Buddhism has had a profound effect on China ever since it made its way from northern India into China during the Han dynasty.
 Buddhism began in Southern Nepal in the 5th century BCE and has developed into two main strands ‘Theravada’ and ‘Mahayana’.
-Theravada has its stronghold in Sri Lanka; Thailand and Burma.
+Theravada (Doctrine of Elders) has its stronghold in Sri Lanka; Thailand and Burma.
 The Mahayana (Great Wheel) strand, developed in the 1st century BCE and teaches the gradual accumulation of merit through good acts leading eventually to life free from suffering in Paradise.
 Enlightened Bodhisattvas remain in the world to help others reach enlightenment or nirvana ➚.
 Mahayana is the school of Buddhism adopted in Japan; Mongolia; Vietnam; Korea; Tibet and China.
-In addition there is the Tibetan Tantric ➚ strand of Buddhism is strong in Tibet; Sichuan and Mongolia.
+In addition there is the Tibetan Tantric ➚ strand of Buddhism which is strong in Tibet; Sichuan and Mongolia.

 The founder of Buddhism, Siddhartha Gautama ➚ was born as the son of an Indian nobleman in 623BCE.
 He lived a pampered childhood, never venturing outside the family's palace in Nepal.
 When at the age of 29 he saw the suffering of people in the outside world he determined to renounce all worldly pleasures.
 After traveling widely, seeking a cure to suffering, he achieved enlightenment under a banyan tree.
 He concluded that much misery was caused by craving for the unattainable, and so the removal of desires is the key to peace and contentment.
 The best known belief is that the spirit is immortal and that all creatures are re-incarnated after death, the kind of creature you become will depend on the virtuousness of the previous life.
 This led to strict vegetarianism, as otherwise you may end up eating your relatives!
 The strong belief in re-incarnation led to a weaker hold on the sanctity of life.
 Suicide, never a crime in China, would lead, if done for the right reasons, to a reward in the next re-incarnation.
 Similarly if a family is close to death from starvation then infanticide could be justified on the grounds that children will most likely have better chances of a good life when they are reborn.